react-toolbox/react-toolbox/components/time_picker/readme.md

 # Time Picker

 A [dialog picker](https://material.google.com/components/pickers.html#pickers-time-pickers) is used to select a single time (hours:minutes).
 The selected time is indicated by the filled circle at the end of the clock hand.
+Time Picker requires React 16.

 <!-- example -->
 ```jsx